Bioconductor/BioC2022/content/sponsors.md

 - PhD (60%), MS (20%), and other degrees.

-- Thought leaders contributing to leading-edge methodological development, hands-on practitioners incorporating _R_ /
+- Thought leaders contributing to leading-edge methodological development, hands-on practitioners incorporating _R_ / _Bioconductor_ into robust work flows, and researchers developing bespoke solutions.

-  _Bioconductor_ into robust work flows, and researchers developing bespoke solutions.
+-  Bioconductor is dedicated to providing a supportive, collegial, and harassment-free conference experience for everyone and this is detailed in our conference [code of conduct](https://bioc2022.bioconductor.org/code/).